SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Numerical Examples

 \subsubsection{Four-Point Bending}

 As a final fracture benchmark, we simulate dynamic four-point bending of a pre-notched beam and investigate the influence of the initial crack inclination on subsequent crack growth.
 The specimen contains a pre-existing slit crack of width \SI{2}{mm} and height \SI{6}{mm}, introduced at three tilt angles $\theta_0\in\{90^\circ,60^\circ,45^\circ\}$ (tilted in the $X_2$-direction), following the benchmark of Hug \etal~\cite{hug20203d}.
 The beam geometry ($L_0=\SI{80}{mm}$, $H_0=\SI{20}{mm}$, $W_0=\SI{10}{mm}$) is shown in \autoref{fig:fourpbendinggeo}.
-The material properties are density $\rho_0=50~\mathrm{kg/m^3}$, Young’s modulus $E=12.44$~GPa, and Poisson’s ratio $\nu=0.3$, and the Saint Venant--Kirchhoff constitutive model is employed.
+The material properties are density $\rho_0=50~\mathrm{kg/m^3}$, Young’s modulus $E=12.44$~GPa, and Poisson's ratio $\nu=0.3$, and the St. Venant--Kirchhoff constitutive model is employed.
 Brittle fracture is described using the hyperbolic phase-field formulation with fracture energy $G_c=11.8\times10^{3}~\mathrm{J/m^2}$ and phase-field length scale $\epsilon_0=0.25$~mm.
 The particle spacing is set to $\Delta x=0.2$~mm.
 Four-point bending is imposed through prescribed velocities applied over four localized loading/support regions on the top and bottom surfaces, with a maximum magnitude of $V_{\max}=\SI{10}{m/s}$ maintained for the duration of the simulation.
-The complete case definition is provided in \autoref{app:4pbending}.
+The corresponding XML implementation of the velocity boundary conditions, phase-field, material parameters, and notch definition is shown in \autoref{fig:4pbendingcasedef}, whereas the complete case definition is provided in \autoref{app:4pbending}.

 Strongly localized kinematic boundary conditions may induce non-physical damage nucleation in particle-based simulations due to steep gradients near constrained particles \cite{rahimi2021improved,rahimi2020ordinary,haghighat2023efficient}.
 To prevent spurious crack initiation at the loading points, we enforce a lower bound on the phase-field variable in small neighborhoods around the four boundary-condition regions using the \icard{restrictphi} keyword.
 Specifically, particles satisfying the user-defined expression with \texttt{id=1} are constrained to remain nearly intact ($s\ge 0.9999$), ensuring that fracture initiates only from the pre-existing notch while leaving the bulk response unaffected.